tdjsnelling/sqtracker/README.md

 Alternatively, you can deploy each service individually on a PaaS cloud platform such as [Northflank](https://northflank.com).

 You will need to deploy each of the 4 components listed above.
 The Docker images for the client and API services are published in this repository.

-## Configuration

-All configuration is provided via a single JavaScript file named `config.js`.
-This file must export an object containing 2 keys: `envs` and `secrets`.

-An example configuration can be found in `config.example.js`.
-This file contains examples and explanations for each config value.

-If your configuration is not valid, sqtracker will fail to start.

 ## Screenshots